-- 8. Employees may be accompanied or represented by a workplace colleague, a trade union representative or a trade union official at any investigatory meeting. - 9.
-If there are other persons (eg employees, councillors, members of the public or the Council's contractors) who can provide relevant information, the Investigator should try to obtain it from them in advance of the meeting with the employee. - 10.
-The Investigator has no authority to take disciplinary action.
-His/her role is to establish the facts of the case as quickly as possible and prepare a report that recommends to the staffing committee whether or not disciplinary action should be taken. - 11.
-The Investigator's report will contain his/her recommendations and the findings on which they were based.
-He/she will recommend either: - The employee has no case to answer and there should no further action under the Council's disciplinary procedure - the matter is not serious enough to justify further use of the disciplinary procedure and can be dealt with informally or - the employee has a case to answer and there should be action under the Council's disciplinary procedure. - 12.
-The Investigator will submit the report to the staffing committee which will decide whether further action will be taken. - 13.
-If the Council decides that it will not take disciplinary action, it may consider whether mediation would be appropriate in the circumstances.
+- The Investigator has no authority to take disciplinary action.
+His/her role is to establish the facts of the case as quickly as possible and prepare a report that recommends to the Council whether or not disciplinary action should be considered under the policy. - 19 The Investigator's report will contain his/her recommendations and the findings on which they were based.
+He/she will recommend either: - the employee has no case to answer and there should no further action under the Council's disciplinary procedure - the matter is not serious enough to justify further use of the disciplinary procedure and can be dealt with informally or - the employee has a case to answer and a formal hearing should be convened under the Council's disciplinary procedure. - 20 The Investigator will submit the report to the Council which will decide whether further action will be taken. - 21 If the Council decides that it will not take disciplinary action, it may consider whether mediation would be appropriate in the circumstances.